unitycoder/FindTextFromVideo/README.md

 # FindTextFromVideo
-Commandline tool to search video file for text using OCR!
+Commandline tool to find text from video file using OCR!

 ### Why?
 I recorded +1hr clip that had some personal info in few frames, but cannot find where it was..
 So, i think its easier to write tool to search text from video, that trying to find those frames by scrubbing video.
 Lets see?